yudementiev/JPS_heuristic_search/README.md

 Below is a visualization of the algorithms on three different maps.
 - Dark gray - obstacles
-- Gray - vertices revealed by the algorithm
+- Gray - cells expanded by the algorithm
-- Light gray - vertices visited by the algorithm
+- Light gray - cells visited by the algorithm
-- Green - start
+- Green - start cell
-- Pale red - finish
+- Pale red - finish cell
-- Blue is the path found by the algorithm
+- Blue - is the path found by the algorithm
 - Red - jump points along the path for the JPS algorithm

 ### Map ht_chantry